MotorolaMobilityLLC/kernel-msm/Documentation/admin-guide/mm/transhuge.rst

 	is incremented if a huge page has to be split before swapout.
 	Usually because failed to allocate some continuous swap space for the huge page.

+split
+	is incremented every time a huge page is successfully split into smaller orders.
+This can happen for a variety of reasons but a common reason is that a huge page is old and is being reclaimed.

+split_failed
+	is incremented if kernel fails to split huge page.
+This can happen if the page was pinned by somebody.

+split_deferred
+	is incremented when a huge page is put onto split queue.
+	This happens when a huge page is partially unmapped and splitting it would free up some memory.
+Pages on split queue are going to be split under memory pressure, if splitting is possible.

 As the system ages, allocating huge pages may be expensive as the system uses memory compaction to copy data around memory to free a